silvanatrabalon/learning/public/guides/javascript-en.md

   .catch(error => console.error('Request failed or timed out:', error));
 ```

-**Use Cases:** Implementing timeouts, racing between multiple data sources, cancelling slow operations.
+**Description:** Implementing timeouts, racing between multiple data sources, cancelling slow operations.
 ## Promise.any
-**Description:** Returns a promise that resolves with the first fulfilled promise.
-Only rejects if all promises reject (AggregateError).
+**Description:** Returns the first promise that fulfills.
+It only fails if all promises reject.

 **Example:**
 ```javascript